Best Tips To Growing Herbs In Containers

 4. Rosemary

 Rosemary grows well in full sun and well-drained soil.
-This plant despises damp roots, so maintain sufficient drainage and prevent overwatering.
+This plant dislikes damp roots, so ensure sufficient drainage and avoid overwatering.

 Rosemary prefers hot, dry, and sunny circumstances and grows in USDA zones 7-10.
 Its fresh, crisp flavour makes it a must-have herb for Mediterranean cooking.